gbouvignies/ChemEx/website/docs/user_guide/fitting/parameter_files.md

 sidebar_position: 5
 ---

-# Parameter files
+# Parameter Files

-## Description
+## Overview

-The parameter files contain initial estimates of the parameters to be used during the fitting process.
-These files are provided to ChemEx using the `-p` or `--parameters` option.
+Parameter files contain initial estimates for the parameters used in the fitting process.
+These files are specified in ChemEx using the `-p` or `--parameters` option:

 ```shell
 chemex fit [...] -p <parameter_file> [...]
 ```

-Parameter files are divided in multiple sections:
+Parameter files are organized into sections:

-- The parameter values under the section `[GLOBAL]` apply to all residues.
+-   The `[GLOBAL]` section applies parameters universally to all residues.
-- Residue-specific parameters are specified under sections named after the parameter name, such as `[CS_A]`.
-Multiple parameter files can be provided if necessary.
+-   Residue-specific parameters are defined in sections named after each parameter, such as `[CS_A]`.
+Multiple parameter files can be provided if needed.

 :::warning

-Due to the multidimensional searching feature of $χ^2$ minimization process, it is essential to set a suitable initial value for each parameter to avoid getting trapped in a local minimum.
+To ensure accurate results and avoid local minima, set appropriate initial values for each parameter, as the χ<sup>2</sup> minimization process involves multidimensional searching.
 :::

 :::info

-When no starting value is provided in the parameter files, a default value is assigned as the initial value.
+If no initial value is provided in the parameter files, a default value will be assigned.
 :::

-## Example
+## Example Parameter File

-Here is an example parameter file:
+Below is an example of a parameter file:

 ```toml title="parameters.toml"
 [GLOBAL]